matzipan/envoyer/README.md

 # Envoyer app

-Envoyer intends to be the mail app for the Linux desktop of 2016.
+Envoyer intends to be the mail app for the Linux desktop of today.
 It is written in Vala using the MailCore 2 library as a backend and GTK+3 as a toolkit.
 It is designed to be used with elementary OS.

-The application is currently in full development.
+The application is currently under development.

 ### Review of other mail clients